Net Zero, Energy and Transport Committee

 - Current procurement criteria and processes: what are their strengths and weaknesses?
 Are they “future proofed” to accommodate new technologies and the need for sustainable low-carbon travel?

-During the inquiry, the Committee will also pursue the following objectives:
+During the inquiry, the Committee also pursued the following objectives:

 - To engage with communities impacted by problems with ferry services and understand better the impact these have, particularly on island life (in particular, the effects of weather on services, sustainability of population and attracting inhabitants, access to key services and businesses)